cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 	Right atrium access and aortic return.
 	* Peripheral
 	Typically femoral-femoral.
+* Pump
+	* Roller-head
+	* Centrifugal
+	Less trauma to blood.
 * Cardioplegic solution
 Hyperkalaemic solutions to induce asystole; reducing oxygen consumption and myocardial metabolic rate.
 * Cooling
 Typically cooled to < 34°C to reduce oxygen consumption.
 * Anticoagulation
 Systemic anticoagulation with heparin to prevent clotting of the bypass circuit.
+	* Use of a pump requires at least partial anticoagulation
+	ACT > 180.
+	* Use of an oxygenator requires full heparinisation
+	ACT > 400.

 ##Technique